 The Pixies are alt-rock’s dark matter: invisible, but they bend the universe around them.
-The 90s are inconceivable without them.
-They laid the founding stones for Seattle grunge, 3rd wave punk, 90s glam revival, and indie rock.
-One thing they didn’t lay the founding stones for was their own careers.
+The 90s are inconceivable without their music.
+They laid the founding stones for Seattle grunge, 3rd wave punk, 90s glam revival, and indie rock, but they couldn’t lay the founding stones for their own careers.
 Other bands broke big.
 The Pixies just broke up.

 “Why didn’t the Pixies become more famous?” was once a popular column brief in the alternative press.
 Too early?
 Too weird?
 Not enough MTV videos?
 Wrong place?
 Singer too fat?
 Bassist too lady?
 Whatever the truth, their gold and platinum certifications were awarded long after they broke up, after an unpaid PR campaign on their behalf by the likes of Kurt Cobain and David Bowie.
 The Pixies are to Gen X what the Velvet Underground were to baby boomers: more famous as musical corpses than they ever were as a living, active band.

-In 2003, rumors emerged that the Pixies would soon reunite.
+In 2003, rumors started crackling that the Pixies would soon reunite.
 The next year, a string of sold-out shows were announced. loudQUIETloud is Matthew Galkin’s 2006 documentary of their performances and some of the circumstances leading up to it.

 Documentaries need storylines, and “legendary band reforming” has one that writes itself.
 Are the Pixies too old?
 Can lightning strike twice?
 Do they still have “it”?
 Are they still relevant in a world that’s changed beyond recognition (in 2003, “alt rock” now meant Evanescence, Linkin Park, and Nickelback)?
 Also, why do it at all, when there’s ample evidence that they don’t particularly want to?

 Continuing the legacy of the Pixies is a daunting task on the face of things.
-We see Black Francis looking terrified, a man nerving himself up for a 10,000 ft skydive.
+We see Black Francis looking terrified, like a man nerving himself up for a 10,000 ft skydive.
 He repeats affirmations on a couch.
 “I can do it!
 People like me!
 I’m cute!”
 (Two out of three isn’t bad.)
-We also see Kim fretting (in multiple senses) that she’ll biff notes and look like an aging fraud on stage.
+We also see Kim anxiously fretting (in multiple senses), worried that she’ll biff notes and look like an aging fraud on stage.

 “Why are they back?” is one question.
 “Why did they split?” is another, and the film never addresses it, except at slant angles.

-The breakup of the Pixies is another of their mysteries.
-“Francis and Kim were fighting” is the usual non-explanation given.
-But then why did Santiago and Lowery leave?
+The breakup of the Pixies is another big mysteries.
+“Francis and Kim were fighting” is the usual non-explanation proffered…but why did Santiago and Lowery leave?
 Part of a good documentary is establishing the leads as characters.
 Is Black Francis a chill, laid-back teddy bear?
 Or a slightly sinister, controlling figure?
 The film never comes down on side or the other, allowing the viewer to make up their own mind.
 But as Francis himself said, where is my mind?

 The documentary’s title is a reference to the infamous loud/quiet songwriting mode of alt-rock, where a soft verse is contrasted with an explosive chorus (“Smells Like Teen Spirit” being a canonical example).
 But the style here is more quietQUIETquiet.
 It’s cleanly shot and well-directed, but you still need to listen hard to gain any insight on the Pixies…same as ever, in other words.